Seriy-MLGamer/Modularis_Core/README en_US.md

 #### Bash

-	$ make install
+	$ sudo ./make.py install

 #### CMD

+As administrator:

-	>mingw32-make install
+	>python make.py install

-### Uninstallation
+### Cleanup

-This command will uninstall the framework from the installation folder:
+This command will clean working folder from built files:

 #### Bash

-	$ make uninstall
+	$ ./make.py clean

 #### CMD

-	>mingw32-make uninstall
+	>python make.py clean

+### Removal

+This command will remove the framework from the installation folder:

+#### Bash

+	$ sudo ./make.py remove

+#### CMD

+As administrator:

+	>python make.py remove

 ### Packaging

-Packaging is done using CPack utility that is the part of CMake.
-In order to make package files have right rights in GNU/Linux it is recommended to do packaging as the superuser:
+Packaging of archives or packages is also done by this single command:

 #### Bash

-	$ sudo cpack
+	$ ./make.py pack

 #### CMD

-	>cpack
+	>python make.py pack

+Simple!

 ### Testing